re-bet365/bet365-re-js/README.md

 `Clear Cache` extension is useful for clearing the cache from the toolbar or binding keyboard shortcut.

 ## Development
-For ease of develop you can put the obfuscated javascript in `mitmproxy/src/javascript/obfuscated-original.js` and compile `refactor-obfuscated-code-jscodeshift.js` each time there is change.
+For ease of develop you can put the obfuscated JavaScript in `mitmproxy/src/javascript/obfuscated-original.js` and compile `refactor-obfuscated-code-jscodeshift.js` each time there is change.
 ```
 watchexec -e js "touch mitmproxy/src/python/download-payload.py && \
 node mitmproxy/src/javascript/refactor-obfuscated-code-jscodeshift.js \
 mitmproxy/src/javascript/obfuscated-original.js \
-mitmproxy/src/javascript/deobfuscated.js && \
+mitmproxy/src/javascript/deobfuscated-output.js && \
 node mitmproxy/src/javascript/pre-transform-code.js"
 ```
 This will look for any changes in any `*.js` files (apart from `obfuscated-original.js` and `deobfuscated.js`) and recompile the deobfuscation transform.

+### Javascript AST manipulation
+For manipulating JavaScript AST https://astexplorer.net/ is a useful tool.

 ### Debugging state
 If you started the chrome browser with `--enable-logging --v=1` flag then you don't need open you browser to see the console output.